-Wildlife Gardening in the UK
+Wildlife Gardening in Britain

-Wildlife Gardening Foundations
+The basics of Wildlife Gardening

-Support Specific Wildlife
+Support Your Favourite Wildlife

 Once the basics are in place, you can start supporting particular types of garden wildlife in the UK.
 Small, targeted improvements often bring quicker results and help your whole ecosystem settle into balance.